wippyai/local/readme.md

 3. **Configure** your API keys when prompted - see the built-in tutorials for detailed setup instructions

 **Linux builds** are coming in future releases.

-## Why Choose Wippy Portable

-**Complete Privacy**: All your data remains on your local machine.
-No cloud storage or external data processing beyond AI model access.

-**Multi-Agent Collaboration**: Teams of specialized AI agents work together on complex tasks, with intelligent delegation based on expertise and automatic task routing to appropriate specialists.

-**Knowledge Management**: Upload documents and create searchable local repositories.
-Agents can access your information while maintaining complete privacy with local processing.

-**Project Organization**: Structured workflows with agent teams that maintain context across sessions.
-Return to projects weeks later with full continuity.

-**System Evolution**: Agents can propose system improvements and create custom tools with your approval, expanding capabilities dynamically.

-**Actor Model Architecture**: Built on proven concurrency patterns for reliable multi-agent coordination and stable operation.

-**Persistent Context**: Projects and knowledge bases maintain state across sessions, building institutional memory over time.

-**Integration Ready**: Connect to external services and APIs while maintaining local control and data sovereignty.

 ## Issues and Support